 WHY RENT WHEN YOU CAN OWN?

 Habitat homebuyers work side by side with volunteers each week building their own home and the homes of others, attend homeownership and Financial Peace University classes, and are positive ambassadors for HFHGC throughout every step of the process.
 In exchange, Habitat homebuyers are provided the opportunity to build and buy a home with Habitat for Humanity with an affordable mortgage payment.
-We are not a charity and we give away nothing, but opportunity.
+We give away nothing, but opportunity.

 STEP 1: DON’T PUT OFF APPLYING!

 Many Habitat homeowners said they took months, to even years, to finally apply to build and buy a home with Habitat for Humanity.
 If you are concerned, or unsure if you qualify, please do not assume you are not qualified.
 Even if you apply, and your application is denied, you will be provided with the reason(s) for the denial so you can, possibly, reapply in the future.
 You will never know if you are eligible unless you apply.